Developed by Thales Group CERT.

 page:

-Click on API Keys in Authentication and Authorization part.
+Click on API Keys in Accounts part.

 Click on ADD API KEY.